appium/appium/packages/appium/docs/en/developing/index.md

 hide:
   - toc

-title: Developing Appium Extensions
+title: Intro to Development
 ---

-The move to a modular structure in Appium 2 means that Appium extensions (drivers and plugins) are now decoupled from the main Appium module, and you only need to install the extensions that you want to use.
-Not only that, but this also unlocks the ability to develop entirely new extensions!
+Appium 2 is built with a modular structure, which means that Appium extensions (drivers and plugins) are decoupled from the main Appium module, and you only need to install the extensions that you want to use.
+This modular structure also unlocks the ability to develop entirely new extensions!

 This section of the Appium documentation is intended to help aspiring developers with creating their own Appium extension: